 What Shelf-Stable Foods Can I Sell in Arizona?No restrictions

-Can I Sell Meat in Arizona?No
+Can I Sell Meat in Arizona?Yes, but not fish or shellfish.

-Can I Sell Fermented Foods in Arizona?No
+Can I Sell Fermented Foods in Arizona?Yes

 Arizona cottage food venues